SHansG/TreeChopper/readme.md

-# SimpleTreeChopper
+# TreeChopper

-SimpleTreeChopper is a lightweight Paper plugin that lets players chop an entire tree by sneaking and breaking one log with an axe.
+TreeChopper is a lightweight Paper plugin that lets players chop an entire tree by sneaking and breaking one log with an axe.
 It includes optional leaf removal, direct-to-inventory drops, tool durability damage, Unbreaking support, and basic configuration for SkyBlock or survival servers.

 ## Features